YanRabe/yanrabe.github.io/_pages/career-development.md

     permalink: /publications/
 ---

-- For my CVs, you should check [Here](https://yanrabe.github.io/cv/).
+- For my *CVs*, you should check [Here](https://yanrabe.github.io/cv/).

 ---

 ## ✨ Elevator Pitch ✨
-- Here is a quick elevator-pitch if you want to discover me in less than 3 minutes 😁.
+- Here is a quick *elevator-pitch* if you want to discover me in less than 3 minutes 😁.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">